Tracking Musial’s Home Runs

 - 1958 #398 facing lefty Curt Simmons

 - 1961 #434 and #435 with both as 2-run homers.

 1940– Owner Sam Breadon fires manager Ray Blades and hires Billy Southworth who had been fired when Blades got the job.

 1960 In the Cardinals’ 9-1 loss to Pittsburgh at Forbes Field, Bob Gibson ties a major league record when he strikes out four batters in one inning, the additional whiff coming as a result of a wild pitch.

 1970 Vic Davalillo gets two hits during the seventh inning of the Cardinals’ 10-7 comeback victory over San Diego at Busch Stadium.
 The first of the Venezuelan outfielder’s two singles comes when he leads off the frame as a pinch hitter for Bob Gibson.

-1976– The St. Louis Cardinals traded Danny Frisella to the Milwaukee Brewers for a player to be named later.
-The Milwaukee Brewers sent Sam Mejias (June 23, 1976) to the St. Louis Cardinals to complete the trade
+1976– The St. Louis Cardinals traded Danny Frisella to the Milwaukee Brewers for Sam Mejias.

 1981– The Houston Astros traded Joaquin Andujar to the St. Louis Cardinals for Tony Scott.

 1996- The St. Louis Cardinals traded Miguel Inzunza (minors) and Tom Urbani to the Detroit Tigers for Micah Franklin and Brian Maxcy.

 Bill Popp (June 7, 1877 – September 5, 1909) was a pitcher for a few months during the 1902 season as he made his debut on April 10, 1902, and was 2-6 with a 4.92 ERA in his career.
 He played his last game on July 21, 1902.